gingsi/typedattr/README.md

 ## Features

-* `@definenumpy` decorator for equality check if the instances contains numpy arrays
 * Nested checking and conversion of python standard types
 * Supports old and new style typing (e.g. `typing.List` and `list`)
 * Supports positional and keyword arguments in classes